phillipgibson/Cloud/Azure/AKS/using-afd-with-aks/using-afd-with-aks.md

 ![alt text](https://github.com/phillipgibson/Cloud/blob/master/Azure/AKS/using-afd-with-aks/aks-azure-front-door.png)

-As you can tell, using AFD has already streamlined our architecture.
+As you can tell, using AFD has already streamlined the architecture.
 Typical patterns would have a deployment of an Application Gateway in each region downstream from the global DNS traffic service.
 Remember that Azure Application Gateway is a regional service, so you would have to deploy it N number of times for each region.
 With using AFD I have eliminated the use of Azure Traffic Manager for global DNS-based traffic, and I'm able to push the functionality provied by Azure Application Gateway upstream to AFD providing me WAF, layer 7 path/url routing, and session state configuration.